-On January 27, 2021, we sold a total of \$3,000,000 in 6% convertible notes ("Convertible Notes") and warrants to purchase Class A Common Stock (the "Warrants") to two accredited investors pursuant to an exemption from registration under Rule 506(b) of Regulation D under the Securities Act.
-The Convertible Notes will automatically convert into Class A Common Stock upon completion of this IPO at a conversion price equal to the lesser of (a) \$[] per share, representing a 30% discount to the public offering price per share of the Class A Common Stock registered in connection with the Qualified IPO, or (b) \$[] per share, representing a 30% discount of the price per share equal to dividing \$200 million by the total number of (x) outstanding shares of Class A Common Stock immediately prior to the IPO, (y) the number of Class A Common Stock issuable upon conversion of the 34,500 shares of Series A Preferred Stock, and (z) the number of Class A Common Stock issuable upon conversion of all outstanding Convertible Notes.
-The Warrants are three-year warrants to purchase such number of Class A Common Stock as would equal 80% of the number of shares of Class A Common Stock issuable upon conversion of the IPO per share price.
-As placement agent conversion for the Convertible Notes and Warrants offering, we issued warrants to purchase [] shares of Class A Common Stock.
+On January 27, 2021, we sold a total of \$3,000,000 in 6% convertible notes ("Convertible Notes") and warrants to purchase Common Stock (the "Warrants") to two accredited investors pursuant to an exemption from registration under Rule 506(b) of Regulation D under the Securities Act.
+The Convertible Notes will automatically convert into shares of Common Stock at a conversion price equal to the lesser of (a) \$7.00 per share, representing a 30% discount to the public offering price per share of the Common Stock in this Offering, or (b) \$6.33 per share, representing a 30% discount to the price per share equal to dividing \$200 million by the total number of (x) the 21,604,496 shares of Common Stock immediately prior to the IPO, (y) the 49,286 shares of Common Stock issuable upon conversion of all outstanding Convertible Notes (a "Mandatory Conversion").
+The Warrants are three-year warrants to purchase such number of Class A Common Stock as would equal 80% of the number of shares of Class A Common Stock issuable upon conversion of the Convertible Notes, exercisable for cash or cashlessly at a purchase price equal to the IPO per share purchase price.
+As placement agent compensation for the Convertible Notes and Warrants offering, we issued warrants to purchase 33,192 shares of Class A Common Stock.